ajdavis/cluster-profile/README.md

 Real-time Profiling a MongoDB Cluster
 =====================================

 In a sharded cluster of replica sets, which server or servers handle each of your queries?
 What about each insert, update, or command?
-How these operations are routed is influenced by your shard key, the type of operation, and your read preference.
+How these operations are routed is influenced by your choice of shard key, the type of operation, and your read preference.
 It'd be great if we could **see** where each operation goes.
 We could experiment with queries to refine our understanding of how MongoDB scales.

 Let's set up a cluster and use the system profiler to watch its behavior.
 This is an interactive, experimental way of learning how your cluster really behaves.